 \subsection{Microscopic insights}

-Finally, we address the microscopic solver, which is both part of the computational pipeline of the whole macroscopic model and accessible directly from Python described in Section~\ref{Interactive Python Interface to CTDSE}.
-We show an example of analysing the 1D-TDSE outputs below.
+Finally, we address the microscopic solver, which constitutes both an integral component of the macroscopic computational pipeline and a standalone module accessible directly from Python, as described in Section~\ref{Interactive Python Interface to CTDSE}.
+In the following, we present an example that illustrates the analysis of the 1D-TDSE output.

-We show an example of a~chirped pulse, Fig.~\ref{PE:interactive_TDSE_examples}a), interacting with an~argon atom defined by the soft-Coulomb potential~\eqref{eq:Microscopic Response in XUV regime (TDSE): SC potential}.
-Figure~\ref{PE:interactive_TDSE_examples}b) shows the dipole acceleration~\eqref{eq:Microscopic Response in XUV regime (TDSE): dipole acceleration}, which is the source term of the XUV field.
-A~further insight in the interaction is retrieved by analysing the wavefunction, Fig.~\ref{PE:interactive_TDSE_examples}c).
-One example is the Gabor transform, Fig.~\ref{PE:interactive_TDSE_examples}d), which provides frequency-temporal resolution of the process.
-Simply said, it tells us when a~given frequency (therefore the corresponding XUV photon energy) is generated within the pulse.
-In the case of the HHG~process the arcs reveal the contribution of short trajectories in the rising part reaching the cut-off region at their tops then falling along the recombinations of long trajectories~\cite{Lynga1999}.
-Figure~\ref{PE:interactive_TDSE_examples}e) present a~more advanced analysis of invariant photoelectron's energetic distribution (see~\cite{Vabek2022} for the methodology) and derived population of the ground state compared with the volumetric probability of finding electron in the vicinity of the nucleus, Fig.~\ref{PE:interactive_TDSE_examples}f).
+We consider the example of a chirped pulse as shown in Fig.~\ref{PE:interactive_TDSE_examples}a) interacting with an argon atom represented by the soft-Coulomb potential~\eqref{eq:Microscopic Response in XUV regime (TDSE): SC potential}.
+The corresponding dipole acceleration, shown in Fig.~\ref{PE:interactive_TDSE_examples}b), constitutes the source term of the emitted XUV field~\eqref{eq:Microscopic Response in XUV regime (TDSE): dipole acceleration}.
+Further insight into the interaction dynamics is obtained by analysing the wavefunction, the absolute of which is shown in Fig.~\ref{PE:interactive_TDSE_examples}c).
+One such diagnostic is the Gabor transform Fig.~\ref{PE:interactive_TDSE_examples}d), which provides a joint time–frequency representation of the process.
+In simple terms, it reveals when a given frequency--hence the corresponding XUV photon energy--is generated within the driving pulse.
+In the context of the HHG process, the characteristic arc structures indicate the contributions of short trajectories in the rising edge of the pulse, reaching the cut-off region at their apices, and descending along the recombination paths of the long trajectories~\cite{Lynga1999}.
+A more advanced analysis is presented in Fig.~\ref{PE:interactive_TDSE_examples}e), showing the photoelectron energy distribution (see~\cite{Vabek2022} for the methodology), along with the time-dependent ground-state population and the volumetric probability of finding the electron in the vicinity of the nucleus, cf.\ Fig.~\ref{PE:interactive_TDSE_examples}f).

-In summary, the Pythonic interface to the TDSE~solver together with related analyses provide a~powerful flexible tool for getting insight in the microscopic dynamics.
+In summary, the Python-based TDSE solver and its analysis suite offer a versatile and efficient platform for exploring microscopic dynamics.